AZapata27/grpc-examples/README.md

 - **Events**: To handle events related to the lifecycle of the server and clients.

-- **Security**: To secure gRPC communications through authentication and authorization.
+- **Security**: To secure gRPC communications through authentication and authorization with spring security and basic auth.

 ### Running Tests